Quest for a Lost Treasure: Venissa’s Dorona Grapes

 Matteo adds, “Venissa is much more than a wine.
 It is an hommage to the culture and heritage of Venice and to our special way of life here in the lagoon.”

-We continue to sip the miraculous wine and enjoy the Michelin star food.
-Even more pleasant is sitting just a few feet away from the vineyards and gardens of Venissa.
+We continue to sip the miraculous wine while sitting just a few feet away from the vineyards and gardens of Venissa.
 To be so close to the source of the food and drink heightens our entire experience in any number of ways.
-And the views are lovely and tranquil.
-The afternoon lingers on, until we realize that the last vaporetto will leave within a few minutes.
-Reluctantly, we bid Matteo farewell and depart the five-acre paradise, hoping to return again soon.
+We’re grateful that Matteo has invited us to spend the night at the Venissa Resort (5 rooms only).
+So we can linger as long as we like enjoying the lovely tranquil views.